Why we don’t like English classes

 English classes are the most popular way in which people study English.
 They are so amazingly popular that most people do not even think about how to learn English.
 The process is automatic: I want to learn English, so I sign up for an English course.
 I will pay some money, sit in class for a few hours a week, and I will get good English.

 This is very surprising, because English classes are a very poor way of learning English.
-We have spent a large part of our lives in English classes (in high school, college, and at language schools), and we know what they are like.
+We spent a large part of our lives in English classes (in high school, college, and in language schools), and we know what they are like.
 With all our knowledge of English classes and courses, we would be surprised if we met a person who has learned to speak English very well by going to English classes.

 If you attend English classes, you spend many hours a week on them.
 Often, you also spend lots of your money.
 What do you get for your time and money?
 Here is what you can do at an English class: